 After your test results

-If you test negative, it is then time to start your 2-week quarantine.
-If you were unable to arrange accommodation for the two weeks you will be sent to a government run quarantine centre.
+If you test negative, it is then time to start your 2-week (or 3) quarantine.
+If you were unable to arrange accommodation for the period you will be sent to a government run quarantine center.

 Once you have your results you have 2 hours to get to where you’re going to be quarantining.
 You are required to take a taxi and document the ride by getting a photo of the license plate and identification card of the driver.